"Ups and downs at University are inevitable, so it's important to learn how to manage your own wellbeing."

 Further Wellbeing Support

-The Student Wellbeing Team are here to help you with any issues you are having at University that are affecting your wellbeing and/or your mental health.
-Book an appointment to speak to a Wellbeing Advisor online.
+Student Advice and Wellbeing are here to help you with any issues you are having at University that are affecting your wellbeing and/or your mental health.

 You’re not on your own at LJMU, we’re here to support you.
 Our Self-Help webpages contain lots of useful information to support you.